Caloocan: Demographics

-Of the country's 238 legislative districts (LDs), the 1st district of Caloocan was the biggest in terms of population size, with 1.19 million persons as of 2015.
+The 1st district of Caloocan was once the country's most populous legislative district, with 1.19 million persons as of 2015, prior to the creation of the 3rd district that was excised from it.

-Most residents speak Filipino and English, with considerable numbers speaking other languages and dialects.
+Most residents speak Filipino (Tagalog) and English, with considerable numbers speaking other languages and dialects of the Philippines.

-Like many other places in the country, Roman Catholicism is the predominant religion.
-The city is home to the seat of the Roman Catholic Diocese of Kalookan at the southern part, while the northern part is under the Roman Catholic Diocese of Novaliches.
-There is a significant presence of Iglesia ni Cristo and other Protestant churches like Church of God Caloocan located at Baesa, Caloocan.
+Like many other places in the country, Caloocan is predominantly Roman Catholic.
+It is home to the seat of the Roman Catholic Diocese of Kalookan in its southern part, while its northern part is under the Roman Catholic Diocese of Novaliches.
+There is also a significant presence of Iglesia ni Cristo and other Protestant churches in the city.

 Economy

+According to the Department of Trade and Industry's Cities & Municipalities Competitive Index, Caloocan has an economic dynamism of 20% as of 2024, ranking 15th among local government units (LGUs) in the Philippines.

-Caloocan's 10th Avenue area is well known for the clusters of motorcycle dealers and motorcycle spare parts dealers.
+Caloocan's 10th Avenue area is well known for its clusters of motorcycle dealers and motorcycle spare parts dealers.
 Among the major and famous streets are P. Zamora Street and A. Mabini Street.

-Numerous banks have branches in the city such as BDO, EastWest Bank, MetroBank, PSBank, Maybank, Chinabank, Bank of the Philippine Islands, UnionBank, Philippine National Bank, Philippine Business Bank, Bank of Makati, Security Bank, Land Bank of the Philippines, Sterling Bank of Asia, Bank of Commerce, Philtrust Bank, Malayan Bank, Bank One Savings & Trust Corporation, WealthBank, Rural Bank of Caloocan, and Our Lady of Grace Credit Cooperative.

-The city also has a number of shopping malls and stand-alone supermarkets and hypermarkets including SM City Grand Central (formerly Ever Gotesco Grand Central), Puregold Maypajo, Monumento and Caloocan, Victory Central Mall, Araneta Square, Uniwide Warehouse Club Monumento, SM Hypermarket Monumento, and SM Center Sangandaan which are in the southern part.
-In the north, there are five shopping malls serving the residents of Bagong Silang and Camarin, namely, Zabarte Town Center, Holiday Island Mall, Metroplaza Mall, Primark Town Center Deparo, and Primark Town Center Brixton.
-Savemore Market have three branches which are located in Kiko Camarin (Barangay 178), Zabarte inside Zabarte Town Center, Kaybiga and Primark Deparo.
-Puregold Price Club also opened five branches in North Caloocan which are located in Zabarte, Bagong Silang, Deparo, Langit Road, and Quirino Highway.
+The city also has a number of shopping malls and stand-alone supermarkets and hypermarkets.
+In the southern part are SM City Grand Central (on the former site of Ever Gotesco Grand Central), Puregold Monumento, Puregold Maypajo, Victory Central Mall, Araneta Square, Uniwide Warehouse Club Monumento, LRT Caloocan Mall, SM Hypermarket Monumento, SM Center Sangandaan, 999 Shopping Mall Caloocan, and Walter Mart Caloocan.
+On the other hand, in the northern part are Zabarte Town Center, Holiday Island Mall, Metroplaza Mall, Primark Town Center Deparo, Primark Town Center Brixton, and SM City Caloocan.

-Factories and industrial areas are also built in various parts of Caloocan.
+Factories and industrial areas have also been built in various parts of Caloocan.
 Manufacturers are concentrated in the northern part, particularly in Bagumbong, Kaybiga, Llano, and Tala, while plastic and steel industries are concentrated in the southern part.
-Tala is host to Victoria Wave Special Economic Zone, a 25 ha registered zone under the Philippine Economic Zone Authority.
+Tala hosts the Victoria Wave Special Economic Zone, a 25 ha registered zone under the Philippine Economic Zone Authority.

 NLEX Corporation, the concession holder of the North Luzon Expressway, is headquartered in Caloocan.
-The expressway's main section and Harbor Link (through Segment 10.1 and C3–R10 section) traverse through South Caloocan.
+The expressway's main section, NLEX Harbor Link, and NLEX Connector traverse through South Caloocan.
+Planned expressways such as the North Luzon East Expressway and North Access Link Expressway are slated to traverse Caloocan.